NERDDISCO/luminave/README.md

 * Only works in a browser that supports ES6 modules & WebUSB (>= Chrome 63)
-* In order to use WebUSB (even on localhost), you need a https server
+* In order to use WebUSB (even on localhost), you need an HTTPS server

 # Software